Applications may be filed at any time after the junior year in high school. For deadlines, visit the admissions website.

 All candidates must submit the following:

-Susquehanna also advises applicants that SAT subject tests are not required but can provide valuable information for admission.
+Susquehanna also advises applicants that SAT II tests are not required but can provide valuable information for admission.
 Students should complete these tests no later than January of the senior year.

-Testing services can send test results directly to Susquehanna's Office of Admissions.
-Request forms are available when students register for the tests.
+Testing agencies should send results directly to Susquehanna's Office of Admissions.
 (Susquehanna's test code for the SAT is 2820.
 The ACT code is 3720.)
 The university will also accept test scores recorded on official secondary school transcripts.
-Further information is available from high school guidance offices or Susquehanna's Office of Admissions.
+Further information is available from high school guidance offices of Susquehanna's Office of Admissions.